kdelint/CRISPR_library_mapping/README.md

 The files TKOv3_guide_sequence_2023 and Brunello_guide_sequence_2023 (both .xlsx and .tsv) are adapted versions of the CRISPR library file from the Addgene [TKOv3](https://www.addgene.org/pooled-library/moffat-crispr-knockout-tkov3/) and [Brunello](https://www.addgene.org/pooled-library/broadgpp-human-knockout-brunello/) sites

- In these versions, 28 gene symbols that were renamed by the HUGO Gene Nomenclature Committee (HGNC) have been updated.
+ In these versions, 28 gene symbols that were renamed by the [HUGO Gene Nomenclature Committee](https://www.genenames.org/) have been updated.
 These are:

  DEC1 is replaced by DELEC1
  MARC1 and MARC2 are replaced by MTARC1 and MTARC2